the agile way

 Before Agile

 Listening, testing, coding and refactoring.
 That’s all there is to software.
-Anyone who says different is selling something. – Kent Beck, Extreme Programming Explained, 1st Ed.
+Anyone who says different is selling something. – Kent Beck, Extreme Programming Explained, 1st Ed., 2000

 XP was the first agile software development method, but not the first agile method.
-It’s not just that agilism resembles taoism, but the origin of the one was directly influenced by the other.
+It’s not just that agilism resembles taoism, but the origin of the one was directly influenced by this interpretation of the other.

 Three years before publishing the first agile book, XP Explained: Embrace Change, Beck shared drafts of it on Ward’s Wiki, which was a hive of software radicals sharing new patterns of organization in the mid 1990s.
 I was one, contributing hundreds of pages of content sprinkled with quotes from my 1993 “GNL” translation of Lao Tzu.
-Agile manifesto author Alistair Cockburn liked the GNL so well he hosted a copy on his own website back then, and I spoke on “The Tao of Extreme Programming” at the first agile conference, XP2K, about nine months before Extreme was rebranded Agile at Snowbird.
+Agile manifesto author Alistair Cockburn liked that translation so well back then that he hosted it on his website, and I went on to speak on “The Tao of Extreme Programming” at the first agile conference, XP2K, nine months before Extreme was rebranded Agile at Snowbird.

-I thought then that the relationship between agilism and taoism was parallel history.
-Agile’s refutation of bureaucratic management mirrored taoism’s refutation of Confucian orthodoxy.
-It took another decade before I realized Lao Tzu was literally writing about agility, and that the relationship of the one with the other is an identity.
+I thought then that the relationship between agilism and taoism was explained by repeated history - that Agile’s refutation of bureaucratic management mirrored taoism’s refutation of Confucian orthodoxy.
+It was another decade before I realized Lao Tzu was literally writing about agility, and that the relationship of the one with the other is an identity.
 Because, to get that, I first had to kill the Dude.

 Killing the Dude

-Silk tears, string rots, carved bamboo strips get jumbled, and new dynasties burn the libraries of the old.
-The earliest surviving editions of Lao Tzu pre-date the first Chinese dictionaries by centuries, and those dictionaries only standardize the terminology of trade, not philosophy.
-So the meaning of this book’s words morphed invisibly down through the centuries while, visibly, a priesthood rearranged its words to suit a set of magic numbers they held sacred.
+Silk tears, string rots, carved bamboo slips are jumbled, and new dynasties burn the libraries of the old.
+The earliest surviving editions of Lao Tzu pre-date the first Chinese dictionaries by centuries.
+And those dictionaries only standardized terms of trade, not philosophy.
+So this book’s words morphed invisibly down the centuries.
+And, visibly, priesthoods rearranged the order of its lines to suit magical numbers they happened to hold sacred …

-Lao Tzu came to be known as “the book of riddles” in China because no one could say what it meant when it started, nor separate the original meaning from the ones it acquired on the way.
-Translations by modern scholars wildly disagree with each other and with this one, and the challenge of solving the old puzzle-box made this the most translated book in history.
+So Lao Tzu came to be known as “the book of riddles” in China because no one could say what it originally meant, nor separate that meaning from those it acquired over time.
+Translations by modern scholars wildly disagree with each other, and with this one, and the challenge of solving the puzzle-box made Lao Tzu the most translated book in history.

-As an Australian software engineer with neither Chinese language nor heritage I fell into this Quixotic pursuit in 1989 in collaboration with a group of sinology professors on the ANU’s then new taoism-studies-l mailing list.
-My open-content “GNL” project - a play of words on Stallman’s GNU - aimed to cut the Gordian knot of the Tao by translating it from English to English.
-That is, distilling all the popular English translations into one simple draft an amateur like me could grasp and none of the expert sinologists would object to.
+As an Australian software engineer with neither Chinese roots nor language skills, I took up this Quixotic pursuit in 1989 in collaboration with a community of sinology professors that frequented the ANU’s then new taoism-studies-l mailing list.
+My open-content “GNL” project - a play of words on Stallman’s GNU project - proposed to cut the Gordian knot by translating the book from English to English.
+Distilling the most popular English translations into one simple draft an amateur like me could grasp but none of the expert sinologists could refute.

-The experts were skeptical about the feasibility of this, but they were entertained enough to take the time to school me as I tried it.
-Eternal gratitude to Dan Lusthaus for his patience with me at that time.
-Over three years the GNL project succeeded to the extent that, unprompted, chinapage.org, the most popular English-language Chinese website of the 20th century, adopted it as their official English translation of Lao Tzu.
+My professors were sensibly skeptical about the feasibility of doing so, but they were entertained enough to take the time to school me as I tried to make this work.
+Eternal gratitude to Prof. Dan Lusthaus in particular for his patience with me at that time.
+Over three years the GNL project succeeded to the extent that, unprompted, chinapage.org, the most popular English-language Chinese website of the 20th century, adopted it as their official English translation of the Tao Te Ching.

 And then the going got weird.